jrabbit/tw-tools-update/README.md

 It is a work in progress.
 The idea is to use the GitHub-API to search project related to TaskWarrior and update the list of tools display on TaskWarrior site from this list.

-Project currently in Java, but I may create a Python branch, as it is more idiomatic to this community.
+Project currently works in Java, but I created a Python branch, as it is more idiomatic to the TaskWarrior community.
 (https://github.com/PyGithub/PyGithub might be a good start, there are [many Python projects addressing GitHub](https://developer.github.com/libraries/#python), even a book [Mining the Social Web](https://www.safaribooksonline.com/library/view/mining-the-social/9781449368180/) )

 - We still have to set the category manually